kprewitt22/bmiCalculator/README.md

 ```

 ## Test
-Testing of the application is run via Jest and can be completed by running the following command:
+Testing of the application is achieved via Jest and can be completed by running the following command:

 ```
 npx jest